-- Life insurance benefits relating to retired employees are detailed in The St. Lawrence Seaway Corporation Health and Welfare booklet. - 25.2 The Corporation will pay the cost of a Health and Welfare Program for its employees insofar as applicable legislation permits, as follows: - a) A Dental Plan, as agreed between the parties; - b) premiums for Major Medical coverage as agreed between the parties. - 25.3 An employee with a dependent spouse or a dependent unmarried child or children under 21 years of age or under 25 if a full-time student, shall be entitled to family coverage.
-An employee residing with a spouse will only be entitled to family coverage if supporting all of their dependent children. - 25.4 There shall be a joint Consultative Committee composed equally of Corporation and Union Representatives which shall meet at least once each year in the month of September to review health and welfare coverage.
+- Life insurance benefits relating to retired employees are detailed in The St. Lawrence Seaway Corporation Health and Welfare booklet. - 25.2 The Corporation will pay the cost of a Health and Welfare Program for its employees insofar as applicable legislation permits, as follows: - a) A Dental Plan, as agreed between the parties, being the Provincial Dental Association (PDA) of the previous year applying to the start of each calendar year of this collective agreement; - b) premiums for Major Medical coverage as agreed between the parties. - An employee with a dependent spouse or a dependent unmarried child or children under 21 years of age or under 25 if a full-time student, shall be entitled to family coverage.
+An employee residing with a spouse will only be entitled to family coverage if supporting all of their dependent children. - 25.4 There shall be a joint Consultative Committee composed equally of Corporation and Union Representatives which shall meet at least once each year in the month of September to review health and welfare coverage. - 25.5 The Corporation will continue to provide the current Long Term Disability Plan and pay the cost. - 25.6 The Corporation shall pay the cost of medical reports when requested by an insurance provider or the Corporation.